-Drink warm liquids that feel soothing to the throat, such as hot tea with honey, soup broth, or warm water with lemon.
-Herbal teas are especially soothing to a sore throat (5).
+Drink warm liquids that feel soothing to the throat, such as warm tea with honey, soup broth (chicken soup preferably), or warm water with lemon.

-If Sore Throat is not relieved using home remedies and over-counter-medicines, make sure to visit us to be checked and avoid serious infection complications.
+If your sore throat is not relieved using home remedies and over-counter-medicines, make sure to visit us to be checked and avoid serious infection complications.

 Highland Family Medicine has been treating tonsillitis, sore throat, strep throat, and other painful throat conditions for over a decade.
 Dr. Helton and his fellow doctors, Dr. Housden and Dr. Hardin, have extensive experience treating sore throats, serving everyone in Murfreesboro, TN.